vanshika-medi/Nanodegree---Capstone-Project/starter_file/README.md

 Parameters which define the model architecture are known as hyperparameters and hence to find the best model for our data, we have to tune them.
 The following parameters are the ones we used in this project:

 * **Parameter Sampler** : *BayesianParameterSampling* is being used.
 It defines Bayesian sampling over a hyperparameter search space.
+The new sample improves the reported primary metric, i.e. Accuracy in our case.
+Here, the defined spaces are, -C (inversion of regularization strength): uniform (0.01, 1), ie, It returns values uniformly distributed between 0.01 and 1.00. -max-iter (maximum number of iterations): choice (100, 150, 200, 250, 300), ie, It returns a value chosen among given discrete values 100, 150, 200, 250, 300.
 * **Estimator** : An estimator needs to be defined with some sample hyperparameters.
 The SKLearn estimator for Scikit-Learn model training requires us to input the arguments like the source directory of the file, the name of the training file as well as the compute target being used.
+Logistic Regression is a supervised classification algorithm that is used to predict the probability of a categorical dependent variable (i.e., Survived).
+I have used scikit-learn‘s Logistic Regression module to train the model.
+Hyperparameters are adjustable parameters choosed for model training that guide the training process.
+HyperDrive package(HyperDriveConfig) helps us to choose the parameters automatically.
 * **HyperDriveConfig** : The HyperDriveConfig is where all the parameters for hyperdrive are set.
-It incles the above mentioned parameter sampler, early termination policy, estimator along with primary metrics being used, total_runs and max_concurrent_runs.
+It includes the above mentioned parameter sampler, early termination policy, estimator along with primary metrics being used, total_runs and max_concurrent_runs.
 We then submit this hyperdrive_config, retrieve the best possible model and register it.
+It uses:
+ * **hyperparameter_sampling** : *ps* : ps is defined as parameter sampler where we use BayesianParameterSampling.
+ * **primary_metic_name**: *accuracy* : The accuracy tells that overall how often the model is making a correct prediction.
+We could also use other metrics like confusion matrix or F1-score however I found Accuracy to give me a clear sense of the model performance.
+ * **max_total_runs** : *20* : The maximum total number of runs to create.
+This is the upper bound; there may be fewer runs when the sample space is smaller than this value.
+ * **max_concurrent_runs** : *4* : Defines the umber of runs which can run simultaneously.
+The number of concurrent runs is gated on the resources available in the specified compute target.
 * We imported dependencies and initialize an experiment.
-* We then submit the run and et the RunDetails.
+* We then submit the run and RunDetails.
 * We check the best model and compare it with the best model form the AutoML run.
-In this case, the accuracy of Hyperdrive is 0.832 dch is more than the accuracy of the AutoML run hence we decided to deploy it.
+In this case, the accuracy of Hyperdrive is 0.8324 which is more than the accuracy of the AutoML run hence we decided to deploy it.

 ### Results

-* The best model used Logistic Regression with an accuracy of 0.8324
+* The best model used Logistic Regression with an accuracy of 0.8324.
+* The hyperdrive used Logistic Regression which gave better results as opposed to AutoML run which used VotingEnsemble.
 * Hyperdrive RunDetails:

 ![Hyperdrive_RunDetails](https://user-images.githubusercontent.com/68374253/105893206-d00ed480-6038-11eb-9485-c4f4ef113fa1.png)